Cozy Vegan Mushroom Bourguignon

 This isn’t an ultra-quick recipe to make, but it’s not a difficult recipe to make.

-As with making risotto or caramelizing onions, the key here is to summon up some patience and be content with quite a bit of simmering and stirring.
+As with making risotto or caramelizing onions, the key is to relax, to summon up some patience for stirring and simmering, and to enjoy the process.

 Step 1: Sauté onion, carrot, and celery